 The material that follows is a substantial departure from what is viewed as a conventional market conduct examination methodology as described in Chapters 16 through 24 of this Handbook.
 Several states have acted as laboratories to develop these concepts.
 The methodology discussed in this chapter requires the increased use of an examiner's analytical skills.
 The testing suggested here does not necessarily result in a pass or fail, yes or no, or black or white response.
 Nevertheless, it represents a potential for the acquisition of better information pertinent to a regulated entity's operations and the management of those operations than does a conventional market conduct examination.
-This methodology utilizes a qualitative review as opposed to the quantitative review found in the conventional methodology.
-This methodology should not be limited to Company Operations/Management (Section A in most examination chapters), but also to each of the other areas of interest during an examination.
+This methodology utilizes a qualitative review as opposed to the limited to Company Operations/Management (Section A in most examination chapters), but also to each of the other areas of interest during an examination.